-Join Richard Harrington for an in-depth discussion in this video Choosing a deghost amount, part of Creating High-Dynamic Range (HDR) Photos with Lightroom.
+Join Richard Harrington for an in-depth discussion in this video Choosing a deghost amount, part of Lightroom: Creating High-Dynamic Range (HDR) Photos.

 - Today we've been looking at images that haven't had a lot of movement in them.
 The camera's been rock solid, and within the frame, nothing has changed a lot.
 But with many images if you're shooting HDR, you can get unwanted movement.
 Maybe it's the blowing flag in the scene, or tree branches swaying in the wind.
 Or perhaps a busy crowd moving through the scene.
 In fact, it's that last example that I wanna show you.
 Let's take a look here at this next set of images.
 It's a busy crowd scene, and what happened is I shot an HDR photo of a church here in the Philippines, and the crowd was just walking on by.

 Even though we had fast burst, with each exposure, the camera was open just a little bit longer.
 And those people quickly moving through the scene are gonna create weird artifacts as it tries to make the large HDR file.
 Now, let's take a look at that.
 We'll select the entire stack of images, and choose ctrl + h.
 I'm gonna leave Auto Align and Auto Tone off, because I know I shot from a stable platform.
 But we'll leave Deghosting set to none, so we can see the problem.